Door viewer: see for sure who is ringing.

 Digital door viewers - modern technology for homeowners

-The digital door viewer is the modern alternative to the classic, analog door viewer.
-If you have to walk to the door to see who is waiting for you with the classic door viewer, with the digital door viewer you can simply see the image from in front of the door on your smartphone.
-The camera in the door viewer records the area in front of the door and transmits it in real time to a screen inside or to an app on the smartphone.
-This makes sense especially for people who are often on the move or people with limited vision or severe visual impairment, or people with walking disabilities or in wheelchairs and for children or very small people.
+The digital peephole is the modern alternative to the classic analog peephole.
+With the classic peephole, you have to walk to the door to see who is waiting for you; with the digital peephole, you can simply see the image from outside the door on your smartphone.
+The camera in the peephole records the area in front of the door and transmits it in real time to a screen inside or to an app on the smartphone.
+This is particularly useful for people who are often on the move or people with impaired vision or severe visual impairment, or people with walking difficulties or in wheelchairs, and for children or very small people.

-In addition, the visitor or a possible burglar can not see from the outside whether there is someone in the apartment.
-Through the classic door peephole, light can penetrate to the outside, which does not happen with the digital door peephole.
+In addition, visitors or potential burglars cannot see from the outside whether anyone is in the home.
+Light can penetrate through the classic peephole, which does not happen with the digital peephole.

 Some models are even equipped with a night vision mode.
-Others record the area in front of the door and save the video recording so that you can also see what is happening in front of your door afterwards.
+Others record the area in front of the door and save the video recording so that you can see what is happening in front of your door at a later date.

-However, this control can also be a disadvantage, because is recording other people with the help of a digital door peephole even allowed?
-If you live in an apartment building, the privacy rights of other tenants must be protected.
-Therefore, most landlords do not accept digital door viewers or only as an exception, for example, for people with disabilities.
-The problem is that the privacy of other tenants can be violated by the recording.
-For this reason, door viewers that store the video recording are also not allowed.
-Therefore, you should always discuss the installation of a digital door peephole with the housing association or landlord.
+However, this control can also be a disadvantage, because is it even permitted to record other people using a digital door viewer?
+If you live in an apartment building, it is important to protect the personal rights of other tenants.
+This is why most landlords do not accept digital door viewers or only as an exception, for example for people with disabilities.
+The problem: the privacy of other residents can be violated by the recording.
+For this reason, door viewers that store video recordings are also not permitted.
+You should therefore always discuss the installation of a digital peephole with the housing association or landlord.

-In your own home, digital door viewers are a real alternative.
-Here, it is also worth combining them with other devices, e.g. a smart door opener, so that you can let the visitor in directly.
+Digital door viewers are a real alternative in private homes.
+Here it is also worth combining them with other devices, e.g. a smart door opener, so that you can let visitors in directly.

-Digital door viewers are usually battery-operated, which is why the battery or rechargeable battery must be replaced depending on its service life.
-In addition, you need a correspondingly strong door for a digital door viewer, as it is heavier than a classic door viewer.
+Digital door viewers are usually battery-operated, which is why the battery or rechargeable battery needs to be replaced depending on its service life.
+You also need a suitably strong door for a digital peephole, as it is heavier than a classic peephole.

 The Digital Door Viewer as an Element in the Smart Home